§ Terminology Governance Guide

 The home Github repository from which this Guide is currently generated is https://github.com/trustoverip/ctwg-terminology-governance-guide.

-This document is a guide for spec authors and a discription of how the tooling works.
+This document is a guide for spec authors (content authors and terminology authors) and a description of how the tooling is designed a supposed to work.
 The normative section is aimed at developers of the specification template mentioned above.

 This specification is subject to the OWF Contributor License Agreement 1.0 - Copyright available at https://www.openwebfoundation.org/the-agreements/the-owf-1-0-agreements-granted-claims/owf-contributor-license-agreement-1-0-copyright.